Emmanuel1118/Learn-ML-Basics/README.md

 ## Prerequisits

 To deeply understand the basic theory it is highly recommended (yet not necessary) to understand multivariably calculus and linear algebra matrix operations.
+You also need to know basic python and programming.

 - [Essance of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

 - [Essance of Calculus](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)

 - [Multivariable Calculus](https://www.youtube.com/watch?v=TrcCbdWwCBc&list=PLSQl0a2vh4HC5feHa6Rc5c0wbRTx56nF7) (if you want you can stop at either 25 or 34)

+- [Introduction to Python 3 Programming Tutorial](https://www.youtube.com/watch?v=eXBD2bB9-RA&list=PLQVvvaa0QuDeAams7fkdcwOGBpGdHpXln) (if you are not familiar with python)

 ## Theory